Chris-Schnaufer/agol2mysql/README.md

 # AGOL Setup

-AGOL ([ArcGIS Online](https://www.arcgis.com/index.html)) has security features that can be used to restrict and permit users from one account to access the data from another account.
+AGOL has security features that can be used to restrict and permit users from one account to access the data from another account.
 When using the scripts to access data where permission has been granted, an application needs to be created on AGOL.
 It's through this application that the scripts are able to access the data.
 The application won't be needed if the account used with the scripts is the owner of the data.

-## Creating an AGOL Application
+### Creating an AGOL Application
 Select the **Content** tab after logging into AGOL with a browser.

 1. Click the *New Item* button to start creating an application that allows the scripts to access data